Download: Lower Clark Fork Tributary Watershed Restoration Plan (2019)

-While the Lower Clark Fork Watershed Group is the sponsor of this plan, the overall goal for this plan is to incorporate the perspectives and priorities of stakeholders (people with interest or concern in tributaries to the Lower Clark Fork River) into a comprehensive watershed-wide plan, and develop partnerships that will lead to successful restoration efforts in the future.
+While the Lower Clark Fork Watershed Group was the sponsor of this plan, the overall goal for this plan was to incorporate the perspectives and priorities of stakeholders (people with interest or concern in tributaries to the Lower Clark Fork River) into a comprehensive watershed-wide plan, and develop partnerships that will lead to successful restoration efforts in the future.

-Much like the Thompson River Watershed Restoration Plan, we are working to engage landowners, land and water resource managers, and other users of the Lower Clark Fork Watershed.
-We value the perspectives and knowledge of local landowners and watershed users within the watershed and aim to incorporate their input into the Watershed Restoration Plan.
-Please contact us to learn how you can be involved.
+Much like the Thompson River Watershed Restoration Plan, we worked to engage landowners, land and water resource managers, and other users of the Lower Clark Fork Watershed.
+The perspectives and knowledge of local landowners and watershed users within the watershed were valued and sought throughout the entire watershed restoration planning process and we aimed to incorporate their input into the WRP.

 The Lower Clark Fork Watershed Group has been working within Lower Clark Fork tributary watersheds since 2003 when the group was formed.
 The original Lower Clark Fork Tributary Watershed Restoration Plan was completed in 2010 by the LCFWG and collaborating stakeholders.
 This plan was the first of many Watershed Restoration Plans completed in Montana.